 Two/Rebecca/Portia Lin.
 Two quickly establishes herself as the alpha leader and bad-ass bitch on board the Raza and turns out to be an artificially created human of superior abilities with a host of nanites that help her survive extreme conditions.
 She was a prototype made by Dwarf Star Technologies, but she killed the researchers testing her capabilities and escaped.
-The secrets surrounding her creation and past becomes one the show’s most exciting story arcs.
+The secrets surrounding her creation and past becomes one of the show’s most exciting story arcs.

 Five/Das/Emily Kolburn Emily was a street kid and pickpocket who stowed away on the Raza.
 She has a knack for tech and tinkering with electronics.
-It becomes increasingly apparent she is the ship’s resident brainiac Emily was portrayed by Jodelle Ferland who grew up in front of TV cameras playing several roles on Stargate as a child and while growing up.
+It becomes increasingly apparent she is the ship’s resident brainiac.
+Emily was portrayed by Jodelle Ferland, who grew up in front of TV cameras playing several roles on Stargate as a child and while growing up.

 The rest of the crew consisted of the guys:

-One/Jace Corso/Derrick Moss was initially the show’s most mysterious figure Originally believed to be mercenary Jace Corso; it turns out One is wealthy scion Derrick Moss, who changed his face to impersonate Corso to avenge his wife’s death.
+One/Jace Corso/Derrick Moss was initially the show’s most mysterious figure.
+Originally believed to be mercenary Jace Corso, it turns out One is wealthy scion Derrick Moss, who changed his face to impersonate Corso to avenge his wife’s death.
 In the second-season premiere, he gets killed by the real homicidal, sociopathic Corso and later avenged by the rest of the crew.

 Three/Marcus Boone/Titch.
 Three represents the age-old trope of a man who feels the need to act extra macho because he doesn’t want anyone to know how sensitive he is because it might make him look weak.
-He works at appearing tough and uses a lot of swagger and bluster to disguise his true nature as a regular guy with a heart of gold.
+He works at appearing tough and uses many swagger and bluster to disguise his true nature as a regular guy with a heart of gold.
 He’s a good guy to have on your side in a fight and loves guns.